Jemimah Sanyu

 Jemimah Sanyu, also known as the Stage Gladiator, is a Ugandan musician, performer, producer, and voice coach.
-She has a commanding stage presence with a very strong voice.
-Sanyu has met people like President Yoweri Museveni while singing at the I am a Ugandan album premier.
-She has shared a stage with top African stars like Habib Koite, Navio, Joanita Kawalya of Afrigo Band, and Juliana Kanyomozi. and many other African stars.
+Sanyu met President Yoweri Museveni while singing at the I am a Ugandan album premier.
+She has shared a stage with African performers including but not limited to: Habib Koite, Navio, Joanita Kawalya of Afrigo Band, and Juliana Kanyomozi.

 Sanyu peaked at #4 on the HipHop charts with her hit single Ziba Amaaso in the fifth week of 2012.
 Her other charting hits included I am a Ugandan peaking at #8 and Kankusute at #17, both on the HiPipo charts in 2011.
 All of her charting songs gained good radio air play.

 Music

-Sanyu, a two-time Diva Awards nominee, started doing music professionally in 2007 when she joined Grayce Records.
+Sanyu, a two-time Diva Awards nominee, started doing music professionally in 2007, when she joined Grayce Records.
 Sanyu experienced a meteoric rise as a music star of Afro pop melodies and dance music mostly because of her strong and wild live performances and her voice.
 She hosts a music night dubbed Sanyu Talks at Jazzville Bugolobi every Thursday accompanied by her band UNIT 446.

 Sanyu was one of the divas chosen to perform at the Serena Hotel the Qwela Junction, dubbed the "Divas' Junction", alongside veteran singer and one of Afrigo Band's lead vocalists Rachael Magoola, Solome, Rita Sabiiti, Naava Grey, Maureen Rutabingwa, and Sandra Suubi.
 She mesmerized the audience by dancing atop tables, a stunt known as a Bebe after Bebe Cool did it at a Miss Uganda beauty pageant event.

 Jemimah Sanyu was a member of Janzi Band from 2010 to 2012 as their lead vocalist after leaving Zawee Band as a backup singer.